top of page

 * Complete your required real estate appraisal educational courses

-* PASS THE REAL ESTEATE APPRAISAL EXAM
+* PASS THE REAL ESTATE APPRAISAL EXAM

 In Kentucky, however, appraisers can gather them in just 12 months!
-As a result, they can spend their extra time in getting their license.
+As a result, they can spend extra time in getting their license.
 However, there may be quite a large number of people who may not know how to become a licensed real estate appraiser in Kentucky.
-There are some specific requirements that you would need to fulfill, much of this depending on what type of real estate you plan getting into.
+There are some specific requirements that you would need to fulfill, much of this depending on what type of real estate you plan to get into.

 How to Become a Real Estate Appraiser Trainee in Kentucky